ClimateMind/climatemind-backend/README.md

 ## Api documentation

+[AutoDoc](http://localhost:5000/documentation) Our API is currently documented using AutoDoc.
+This will soon be deprecated and replaced with Swagger.

-[Swagger Documentation](http://localhost:5000/swagger) is available, detailing the API endpoints and how they should be used.
+[Swagger Documentation](http://localhost:5000/swagger) will be available soon, detailing the API endpoints and how they should be used.
 Whilst in development this can be found at [http://localhost:5000/swagger](http://localhost:5000/swagger).

 ---

-## Processing a new Climate Mind OWL ontology file

-Follow these instructions to process a new version of a Climate Mind ontology OWL file into files used by Climate Mind (such as Networkx pickle file, test ontology JSON, edge list output CSV, etc).

-1. Download the new OWL ontology file (if haven't already) and put it in the proper place:
-    * Download the OWL ontology file by going to webprotege.stanford.edu and downloading in the format 'RDF/XML'.
-(If you don't have access, simply email hello@climatemind.org with your webprotege username to get access).
-    * Unzip the download and go into the folder and move/copy the single ontology file to the folder in the climatemind-backend directory folder named 'PUT_NEW_OWL_FILE_IN_HERE'

-2. Change the directory to be the climatemind-backend by using the following command.
-The part in caps should be replaced with the path to climatemind-backend on your system (for mac):

-   for OSX: `cd PATH_TO_CLIMATEMIND-BACKEND`

-3. Remove any pre-existing docker container, build the new docker container, and start the new container in developer mode by running the following:

-    ```
-        docker-compose down
-        docker-compose build
-        docker-compose up -d
-    ```

-4. Store the docker container id as a variable by doing:
-    * FOR MAC/LINUX:
-    ```
-        CLIMATEMIND_ID=$(docker ps -lq)
-    ```
-    * FOR PC with powershell:
-    ```
-        $CLIMATEMIND_ID=$(docker ps -lq)
-    ```

 ## OWL File Processing